Golf Ticket Information

 The golf world carries a historic stigma that has been generated from many years of bringing fans some of the most celebrated moments in sports.
 From The Masters Tournament in Augusta, Georgia to the US Open, golf has a handful of special events that are among the top of millions of bucket lists, whether they be golf fans or not.
 Getting your hands on tickets to some of the PGA Tours most prized tournaments can be expensive, but more than worth the expense if you ask anyone who has attended any of the numerous events.

-PGA average ticket prices fluctuate for many reasons.
+PGA Tour ticket prices fluctuate for many reasons.
 The prestige of a tournament, like The Masters, can have a solidifying impact on ticket prices, but are not exempt from other factors.
-In 2013 the average ticket price for a single round to The Masters rang in at $1,811 and a four-day badge averaged just over $9,000.
-Announce that golf’s most sought after face, Tiger Woods, will not be in attendance in 2014 and the average ticket price drops nearly 31%.
-In 2014 first round badges were selling with an average price of $800.64 falling well short of the 2013 first round average of $2,494.33.
+In 2016 the median ticket price for a single round to The Masters rang in at $1,287 and a four-day badge averaged at $8,000.
+Ticket prices for the Masters had started to decline since the decline of Tiger Woods.
+However, with the emergence of a new big three in golf, with Rory McIlroy, Jordan Spieth, and Bubba Watson, ticket prices have started to increase.
+The average cost of a weekly 2017 Masters Badge is at $7,950 while single day badges average out at $1,400.

 Player impact on ticket prices in the PGA is arguably one of the most influential in all of sports, but a secondary factor that is more centralized to golf tournaments is specific rounds.
 More often than not, first round tickets will generally have a slightly lower ticket average than later rounds.
-While still far from the 2013 average, tickets to the second round of the 2014 Masters Tournament came in at $918.82, more than $100 higher than the second round.
-Move on to Sunday, the final round of The Masters, and the average ticket price jumps up to $1,000.
+Tickets to the second round of the 2016 Masters Tournament came in at $1,242, almost $100 higher than the second round a year ago.

 Another great way to catch some of your favorite golfers with a more reasonable price tag is to attend practice rounds.
 While all the excitement of the competition is absent, the atmosphere is still all about golf.
-This year’s Masters had practice round tickets averaging out at $384 for Monday, $502 for Tuesday, and $897 on Wednesday which also includes the par-3 competition.
+The 2017 Masters has practice round tickets averaging out at $412 for Monday, $479 for Tuesday, and $830 on Wednesday which also includes the par-3 competition.
 Other tournaments such as the Shell Houston Open or the Valero Texas Open also provide golf fans with great opportunities to experience the PGA at far less than attending the major tournaments.